Zeta115/Minigame/README.md

 - Is a 2 Player game.

 ## Controls
-- player 1 moves with the Up,Down, Left and Right arrows and shoots with return
+- Player 1 moves with the Up, Down, Left and Right arrows and shoots with return.

-- player 2 moves with W,A,S,D to move up, left,down and right and shoots with spacebar
+- Player 2 moves with W, A, S, D to move up, left,down and right and shoots with spacebar.

 ## Developers
 - Pol Pallares